 The training course, addressed mainly to judicial and legal staff and professionals, is intended to enhancing knowledge on the meaning and practical relevance of principles of EU Environmental Law for national environmental policy.

-The seminar aims to provide non-lawyers with the necessary knowledge about fundamental concepts of EU Law and EU Environmental Law.
+The seminar aims to provide both a legally trained and non-legal audience with the necessary knowledge about the fundamental concepts of EU law and EU environmental law.

 1.- Jean Monnet chair’s workshop series: